 I adored making this cake.
 I found using the Oreo Buttercream easier to cover the sides for some reason (not entirely sure why!).
 And then making it all drippy and delicious was heavenly.
 I’m surprised I didn’t eat some of it myself, but I resisted to make sure it look better… But anyway, any questions then message me on Facebook, or comment below!
 Enjoy!

-– 400g Light Brown Sugar
+- 400 g Light Brown Sugar

-– 400g Eggs (roughly 8 Medium Eggs)
+- 400 g Eggs (roughly 8 medium)

-– 75g Cocoa Powder
+- 75 g Cocoa Powder

-– 2tsp Baking Powder
+- 2 tsp Baking Powder

-– 4tbsp Whole Milk
+- 4 tbsp Whole Milk

 Oreo Buttercream Frosting

-– 650g Icing Sugar
+- 650 g Icing Sugar

-- 2-5tbsps Whole Milk
+- 2-5 tbsps Whole Milk

-– 175g Dark Chocolate
+- 175 g Dark Chocolate

-- 1-2tbsps Vegetable/Sunflower Oil
+- 1-2 tbsps Vegetable/Sunflower Oil